hjwp/Test-Driven-Django-Tutorial/tutorial02.rst

     ----------------------------------------------------------------------

 You may have noticed, during the run, that the form got all grumpy about the 'votes' field being required (if you don't believe me, why not spin up the test server using ``manage.py runserver`` and check for yourself?
-Remember, you may need to ``syncdb``)
+Remember, you may need to ``syncdb``...
+Alternatively you can add a ``time.sleep(10)`` to the FT just before the error, and that will let you see what's happening)

 Let's make 'votes' default to 0, by adding a new test in ``tests.py``

 .. sourcecode:: python
+    :filename: mysite/polls/tests.py

     def test_choice_defaults(self):
         choice = Choice()